Leland Turbo: The first agent eliminated from Cars 2

 - Does Leland Turbo appear for long in Cars 2?
 No, only a few seconds.

 - Is he really dead?
-Yes, he is found compacted into a cube on the oil rig.
+Yes, he is found compacted into a cube on the oil platform.

-- Does he have an important role despite his brief appearance?
+- Does he have an important function despite his brief appearance?
 Yes, he triggers the espionage plot.

 - Is his design based on a real car?
 Inspired by a Jaguar E-Type, fictional model Runwell Type SR.